Lower Back Pain: 7 Important (and Surprising!) Things to Know

 1. Most lower back pain is not caused by a serious injury or disease

 Some people worry that their lower back pain is a sign of a serious damage to the spine or a disease.
-However, this is generally not the case.
+This is generally not the case.
 Whilst some low back pain is caused by a mechanical or known condition (arthritis, nerve damage, osteoporotic fractures, or infection); most back pain has a ‘non-specific’ cause.
 This could be a sprain or strain, or the exact cause of the pain can’t be identified.

 Lower back pain is usually not serious and doesn’t cause any lasting damage.
 For most people, low back pain will resolve or improve substantially within 2 to 6 weeks.